 In reaching their decision to approve the Acquisition Agreement and the Transactions, the Autodesk Board and the Discreet Board consulted with their respective management teams and advisors and independently considered the proposed Acquisition Agreement and the Transactions.
 Based upon their respective independent reviews of the proposed Transactions and the business and operations of the other party, the Autodesk Board and the Discreet Board each approved the Acquisition Agreement and the Transactions.
 The Boards of Directors of Autodesk and Discreet each believe that the Combined Company has the potential to realize long-term improved operating and financial results and to achieve a competitive position which is stronger than each company on a standalone basis.
-There can be no assurance, however, that these results or any of the efficiencies or opportunities described in the sections "--Autodesk's Reasons for the Transactions" and "--Discreet's Reasons for the Transactions," will be achieved through the consummation of the Transactions.
+There can be no assurance, however, that these results or any of the efficiencies or opportunities described in the sections "-- Autodesk's Reasons for the Transactions" and "--Discreet's Reasons for the Transactions."
 See "Risk Factors--Risks Relating to the Transactions."